gestom/whycon-orig/README.md

-The latest version of the system is in the #whycon-ros-full# branch.
+The latest version of the system is in the 'whycon-ros-full' branch.

 ## WhyCon